 Honestly, the transformation is remarkable.
 Even though they don’t know what Steve Jobs would do, it gives them the confidence to use their good judgment without hesitation or mental reservation.
 They turn into responsible, professional, cooperative team members that, by the end of the program, are motivated to take initiative on experiences they can learn from.
 It truly is amazing.”

-What is your greatest memory from the program?
+What is your best memory from being a CIT or LIT?

 “I’ll never forget getting on the bus one morning to head off to Raging Waters.
 It was one of our last field trips and everybody was excited.
 Our bus had my CIT’s and LIT’s as well as the 4th and 5th grade groups.